JoshBrading/NSoF/README.md

 # Not Sea of Friends (NSoF)
 ## About
 NSoF is a Sea of Thieves fan game made in Unity.
+Originally starting as a class project, NSoF is now a personal project I work on occasionally.
 ## Controls
 It is not labelled in game, but to use the boat, stand infont of the wheel and use F
 | Key  | Command |